Date May 2016

-- Significant Companies: Nike, Sketchers USA, Timberland, adidas, Reebok
+- Significant companies: Nike, Sketchers USA, Timberland, Adidas, Asics, Puma, Reebok